jspm/registry/README.md

   It is simply a shorthand for specifying the main entry point when the package is requested directly by name.
 * Further customizations of package configurations for jspm should be provided in the package.json file for a package.
-If you do not have direct access to the source package, use a package override.
+If you do not have direct access to the source package, use a package.json override.

-Package Overrides
+Package.json Overrides
 ---

-The registry provides a `package.json` override system for updating package configuration associated with jspm.
+The registry provides a package.json override system for updating package configuration associated with jspm.

 The overrides are located in the `package-overrides` folder of this repo, with the folder format: